codaxy/dashboards/README.md

 ### License

-This project is licensed under MIT License, however, please note that [CxJS](https://cxjs.io) is free for non-commercial projects only.
+Code of this project is licensed under MIT License, however, please note that [CxJS](https://cxjs.io) is free for non-commercial projects only.